 More Brits to work remotely and abroad in 2023

-Over one in five Brits (21%) plan to work remotely from another country this year up from 11% last year, according to new research by Finder UK.
+Over 20% of people in the UK plan to work remotely from another country this year up from 11% last year, according to new research by Finder UK.

 The top countries for remote workers in 2022 were the US (13%), France (12%), and Germany (11%).

-- That means an estimated five and a half million Brits worked from another country last year and the mean time Brits worked remotely abroad was a substantial five and a half weeks.
+- The mean time Brits worked remotely abroad was a substantial five and a half weeks.

 - Over a quarter of Gen Zers worked abroad (28%), with nearly one in five (18%) Gen Y adults saying the same.
 Just 8% of Gen Xers worked abroad and 1% of Baby Boomers.